ljwilliams09/Attributes-Effect-on-OOD-Performance/milestone_1.md

 - **Image generation prompt**: "A glass of red wine that is filled completely to the brim with wine."

 ### Prompt List
+- "an empty deodorant stick"

+- "a book without a cover"

+- "a pencil sharpened all the way to the eraser clasp"

+- "a fork missing one or two prongs but still usable"

 ### Image Outputs

 ### VQAScore Comparisons

+## Prompt Enrichment Example
+- "Generate a glass of deep red wine filled completely to the brim, shown at an eye-level camera angle with product-shot framing and a shallow depth of field.
+The wine is held in a clear glass with visible surface tension at the brim.
+Place the glass on a matte black surface against a dark gradient background, rendered in a high-contrast photorealistic style."